marick/mockery_extras/how_mockery_works.md

    of `7759`, the test won't catch it.

 3. The test doesn't really say anything useful about the function.
-If it happens that it should say that today is one day away from today (for some weird business reason), you might want to document that.
+If it happens that today is one day away from today (for some weird business reason), you might want the test to show that clearly.

 By a conservative count, 32,011,005 words have been written on how to handle this issue.
 For a simple case like this, a lot of people